High School Counselors and Administrators

 Students enrolled in dual credit are college students.
 The expectations outlined below assist students with how to navigate college before high school graduation!

-Therefore, OTC expects dual credit students to act like college students, perform at the college level, and be responsible for their own education.
+OTC expects dual credit students to act like college students, perform at the college level, and be responsible for their own education.
 The college-level expectations include attendance and active class participation, meeting class objectives and deadlines, and seeking academic help through the resources like the tutoring center.
 Additionally, students are encouraged to use and respond to their myOTC portal email, especially to contact their course instructor directly when a concern or questions relevant to class arises.

 Students who are unable to actively participate in online class(es), are withdrawn from class(es) for non-participation.

 Online dual credit students follow OTC’s Academic Calendar; meaning, when a student’s high school is not in session, OTC assignments are still due before the deadline.
-For more information, visit the important online dual credit link.
+Carefully review the Important Online Dual Credit Information and How to be a Successful Online Learner before deciding to pursue online classes.
+View course options on our online class list.

 Accreditation and Credits